y20k/trackbook/README.md

 README
 ======

-Trackbook - Movement recorder for Android
+Trackbook - Movement Recorder for Android
 -----------------------------------------

 **Version 0.1.x ("The Great Gig in the Sky")**

 Trackbook is a bare bones app for recording your movements.
 Trackbook is great for hiking, vacation or workout.
 Once started it displays your movements on a map.

 Trackbook is free software.
 It is published under the [MIT open source license](https://opensource.org/licenses/MIT).
-Trackbook uses [osmdroid](https://github.com/osmdroid/osmdroid) to display the map. osmdroid is also free software.
-It is published under the [Apache License](https://github.com/osmdroid/osmdroid/blob/master/LICENSE).
+Trackbook uses [osmdroid](https://github.com/osmdroid/osmdroid) to display the map, which is also free software published under the [Apache License](https://github.com/osmdroid/osmdroid/blob/master/LICENSE).
 Want to help?
 Please check out the notes in [CONTRIBUTE.md](https://github.com/y20k/transistor/blob/master/CONTRIBUTE.md) first.

 Install Trackbook
 ------------------